Revised on 6 July 2020, 12:25 p.m.

 New Measures Related to Income Support for Workers

 As a direct response to the COVID-19 pandemic, the federal government has implemented a series of measures related to income support for workers.
 Many of these measures have been legislated through the COVID-19 Emergency Response Act (Bill C-13) and COVID-19 Emergency Response Act, No. 2 (Bill C-14), which received Royal Assent on 25 March and 11 April 2020, respectively.
 In addition, the Minister of Employment and Social Development is empowered to make regulations and interim orders with the objective of mitigating the economic effects of COVID-19.

 Notably, the Canada Emergency Response Benefit (CERB) is available for eligible workers, whether employed or self-employed, who suffer a loss of income for reasons related to COVID-19.
-Under the CERB, income support payments (amounting to $2,000 per month) are available for a maximum of 16 weeks, during the period from 15 March to 3 October 2020.
+Claimants must have earned a minimum of $5,000 in 2019 or in the 12 months prior to their application.
+Under the CERB, income support payments (amounting to $2,000 per month) are available for a maximum of 24 weeks, during the period from 15 March to 3 October 2020.
 Eligible workers have until 2 December 2020 to apply for retroactive payments.
 The CERB replaces the previously announced Emergency Care Benefit and Emergency Support Benefit.